 Furthermore, “Noise” and “Microphonics” are often buzzwords for other issues.
 Certainly there is a small percentage of tubes that have a problem, but far less than most people think.
 In properly designed circuits, (which has NOTHING to do with how much you paid for your amp…), objectionable “tube noise” is seldom found.
 In other words, it is a rare tube that will be noisy when used in most circuits.

-Thus, if you find yourself rejecting more than one or two tubes because of “noise”, then you probably have equipment with aggressive circuit design or other design issues.
+Thus, if you find yourself rejecting more than one or two tubes because of “noise”, then you probably have equipment with aggressive circuit design or other design issues (such as transformer placement, shielding, etc).
 For example, some amps push a tube to its maximum design ratings.
 That is asinine.
 No electronic component is truly expected to operate successful at its maximum design rating.
 In fact, the opposite is true.
 “De-rating” is a standard practice in electronics.
 For example, if a circuit calls for a half-watt resistor, you install a one-watt (or bigger) resistor.
 So, it is true that aggressively designed amps will certainly cause many normal tubes to exhibit “noise.”
 Blaming this on the tube is incorrect.
 The blame should be placed on questionable circuit design, and just because you paid “top dollar” for your expensive amp or preamp does not mean that you bought quality.
 It only means that you paid a lot.
 Accordingly, if you own equipment that is susceptible to “noisy tubes”, then place the blame where it belongs — on your equipment, NOT on the tubes.
 Expect that your cost-of-ownership will be much higher because you will buy many tubes that you find noisy but that most everyone else would not have any problems with them in their equipment.
 You have to pay to play.

 Need a pair of new socket savers to protect your tube tester sockets?